01 – In Northern Quebec (Canada), a fire kills 45 people at the Opemiska Club after a young man sets fire to party decorations as a prank.

 24 – Peter Sellers dies in London, a fortnight after his latest film Being There is hailed as one of his finest comedy performances.

-25 – Violinist Helen Mintiks, a member of the Berlin Symphony, is murdered while leaving New York City’s Metropolitan Opera House.
+25 – Violinist Helen Mintiks, a member of the Berlin Symphony, is murdered during a break in performing at New York City’s Metropolitan Opera House.
+Stagehand Craig Crimmins later confesses to her killing and is sentenced to 20 years to life in prison.

 26 – Deadly fire breaks out in Chicago’s Union Station.